Real-Serious-Games/C-Sharp-Promise/README.md

         }
     }

-Note that usually it is best to call `PromiseTimer.Update` *before* your other logic, otherwise you may have unintended behaviour like promises that are supposed to take a very short time resolving in the same update loop as they were created in.
+Note that usually it is best to call `PromiseTimer.Update` *before* your other logic, otherwise you may have unintended behaviour such as promises that are supposed to take a very short time resolving in the same update loop as they were created in.

 ### PromiseTimer.WaitFor